mattlogan/RhymeCity/README.md

 ### MVP

-This app showcases the model-view-presenter UI pattern.
+I created this app to demonstrate how I use the model-view-presenter UI pattern in practice.

 I use Dagger's scoped graphs to inject the Presenter into the Fragment (the "V" in MVP).
 The Fragment implements a view interface, and its methods are called by the Fragment's Presenter.
+Read more about that [here](http://mattlogan.me/decoupling-the-presenter).

-Presenters request data by posting an event, and wait for a success or failure response via a call to their @Subscribe annotated methods.
+Presenters request data by posting an event to a Bus (Otto).
+They wait for a success or failure response via a call to their @Subscribe annotated methods.
+This approach is described in a bit more detail [here](http://www.mdswanson.com/blog/2014/04/07/durable-android-rest-clients.html).

-Butterknife is thrown in for boilerplate reduction and readability.
-You'll also find a cool [Snackbar](https://github.com/nispok/snackbar) library.

 ### Testing